PowerShellYoungTeam/VDIDiskCleanupTool/README.md

 * Run-Cleanup -Domain $Domain  -Hostname $Hostnames -PartialPaths $PartialPaths

+##ToDo
-Planning a GUI controller function that can be used along with CLI controller Function
+* Planning a GUI controller function that can be used along with CLI controller Function
+* Console output needs to be clearer, also colouring text to help highlight (this can be used for GUI for consistency)

 This was built by me spoon feeding Github Copilot.